steffenskov/Dapper.DDD.Repository/README.md

 - Further testing of deep nesting of ValueObjects
 - Further testing of multiple ValueObject properties of the same type
 - Sample project showing how to use the library
-- Benchmark project showing how it performans compared to manually written Dapper code
+- Benchmark project showing how it performs compared to manually written Dapper code

 ## Installation: